yafred/asn1-tool/README.md

 Generate source code to encode and decode values from types described in a ASN.1 specification

-  * Java code generator for encoding/decoding values from the specification: Not started yet
+  * Java code generator for encoding/decoding values from the specification (Not yet)
-  * Java Runtime libraries to help running the generated code: Not started yet
+  * Java Runtime libraries to help running the generated code (Not yet)